Sophia Dumoulin

 Special Option – ‘England, Europe and Beyond: Art, Identity, Trade & Politics in the Middle Ages’, supervised by Dr Tom Nickson

-Dissertation – ‘In every of these, I suppose, this Countess was noble’: Constructing Lady Margaret Beaufort’s Memory at Westminster Abbey
+Dissertation (high distinction) – ‘In every of these, I suppose, this Countess was noble’: Constructing Lady Margaret Beaufort’s Memory at Westminster Abbey

 • BA History of Art, The Courtauld (2018 – 2021)